xlwings/xlwings-server/docs/clients.md

 - No support for custom functions (planned).
 - Does not work without an Internet connection.
 - Does not comply with privacy standards: content is hosted by Google.
+- Developing requires a tunneling solution like ngrok.